Glass vs. Crystal Wine Glasses: How Do They Differ?

 The foot allows you to put down the wine glass.
 High-quality wine glasses have a foot and stem made with the same piece of mouth-blown glass.

-The ideal type of wine glass depends on what you’re looking for.
-You can classify wine glasses for their material, but you can also categorize them for their uses.
-The materials used to make wine glasses are the most significant factor when choosing the right wine glass for you.
+The materials used to make wine glasses are the most significant factor when choosing the right wine glass for yourself or if you're planning to give a glass or crystal gift.
 For wine lovers and quality-minded establishments, crystal is the way to go.
 For caterers and casual eateries, glass might work.

 How Is Crystal Glassware Made?